orf/presentations/?-07-2019 - EuroPython/Python Autoreloader.md

 ^ You could find all modules that reference `a_function` and reload them as well, cascading.

 ^ The point here is that it's almost impossible to do this in Python in the general case.
-For specific, limited cases it works, but when you are talking about a large application you want to ensure that reloading works correctly, else you will end up with bugs that only appear after specific reloads!
+For specific, limited cases it works (ipython has one), but when you are talking about a large application you want to ensure that reloading works correctly, else you will end up with bugs that only appear after specific reloads!
 Not good!

 ---